zckly/wove/README.md

 # Install dependencies
 pnpm i

+# If you'd like to use a different database other than SQLite, you can go
-# In packages/db/prisma update schema.prisma provider to use sqlite
+# to packages/db/prisma and update schema.prisma provider
 # or use your own database provider
-- provider = "postgresql"
+- provider = "sqlite"
-+ provider = "sqlite"
++ provider = "postgresql"

 # Configure environment variables.
 # There is an `.env.example` in the root directory you can use for reference